LauraSchuhmacher/climate-data-analyzer/README.md

 # Climate Data Analyzer
 ## Introduction
-Climate Data Analyzer is a tool designed to help you analyze and visualize climate data from the past years based on weather stations.
+Climate Data Analyzer is a tool that helps you analyze and visualize climate data from past years.
+The data comes from weather stations around the world.

 ## Run it locally
 ### Prerequisites
 Make sure you have the following installed:
 - Git
-- Python
 - Docker

 ### Installation